RaymondKroon/raymondkroon.nl/data/articles/creating-software-for-more-fun/index.md

 - rounds with no trump
 - instead of the same order of trump, we made it random

-Scorekeeping was just pen and paper on a template made in Google sheets.
+Score keeping was just pen and paper on a template made in Google sheets.
 It was mostly me who kept the scores, and it was ok, but it could be better.
 We tried using Excel on a tablet, but that was not a good experience.
 So we stuck with pen and paper.

 ## Making an app
 Over the time we also played with the idea of an app.
 But I have an Android and my brother an Iphone.
-Also, the idea of making an Android app was no fun to me.
+Also, the idea of making any native app was no fun to me.

 Last year I reconsidered the idea.
 Making score keeping less work would make it more fun for me.
 I made a list of requirements:
 - Works on a phone